NEWS & ALERTS

 HASTINGS' TILI GARAGE

-The TILI - Take It or Leave It - space is a free, volunteer system in which you can drop off unwanted household items and/or take anything you like.
-The effort aims to reduce waste by diverting usable items from trash cans and helping them find new homes.
-Open Sundays, 11am-3pm.
-Click for more info.
+The TILI - Take It or Leave It - Garage is a free, volunteer system in which you can drop off unwanted household items and/or take anything you like.
+This effort aims to reduce waste by diverting usable items from trash cans and helping them find new homes.

 WHAT IS ZERO WASTE?

 Hastings' ZWAT is a group of concerned Hastings-on-Hudson residents passionate about reducing our waste and helping raise awareness in our community.
 We are a subcommittee of the Hastings-on-Hudson Conservation Commission and work closely with Hastings' Climate Smart Communities Task Force.
 We research and implement community wide solutions to help diminish the tonnage that gets trucked to Peekskill to be burned.

 Get in touch at firstname.lastname@example.org